gustavklopp/LingL/.github/ISSUE_TEMPLATE/bug_report.md

 assignees: ''

 ---
 # !!!
-READ THEN DELETE THE TEXT BELOW and then replace it with your issue!!!
+READ THEN DELETE THE TEXT BELOW by replacing it with your writing of the issue!!!

 **Check that the issue hasn't been posted before**
 Go to https://github.com/gustavklopp/LingL/issues, delete the placeholder text ("is:issue is:open") and search your issue.